bucuram/Language-correction-engine-for-romanian/README.md

 # Language-correction-engine-for-romanian
-Engine for typos correction for romanian language
+Engine for typos correction for romanian language using recurrent neural networks.